cocos-creator/docs-3d-deprecated/en/editor/extension/first.md

 ## Define the Description File package.json

 Every extension needs a package.json file to describe the purpose of the extension.
-Only after the description file `package.json` is fully defined, the **Cocos Creator 3D** editor can know the specific functions defined in this extension, loading entry and other information.
+Only after the description file `package.json` is fully defined, the **Cocos Creator** editor can know the specific functions defined in this extension, loading entry and other information.

 Although the definition of many fields in `package.json` is similar to that of `node.js`'s npm package, they are obviously customized for different products and services.
-So the npm module downloaded from the npm community cannot be directly put into **Cocos Creator 3D** to become an extension, but we can use the modules in the npm community in the **Cocos Creator 3D** extension.
+So the npm module downloaded from the npm community cannot be directly put into **Cocos Creator** to become an extension, but we can use the modules in the npm community in the **Cocos Creator** extension.

 To continue the operation just now, fill in the content in the newly created `package.json` file: